Volscente/cheat_sheets/MLOps/MLflow/mlflow_docs.md

 # MLflow Tracking
 ## Definition
-It allows to record machine learning model training sessions and allows to query them.
+It allows to record machine learning model training sessions (e.g., code version, hyperparameters, metrics, etc.) and allows to query them.

+It allows to track everything in order to reproduce that exact same experiment.

 It is composed by an API and a user interface component.

 ## Tracking Components